Scottish Child Payment

 Our Tackling Child Poverty delivery plan set out a commitment to 'work towards introducing an income supplement within the lifetime of the delivery plan'.
 The Plan runs from 2018 to 2022.

-We will introduce a new Scottish Child Payment for low-income families with children under six starting in early 2021.
+We will introduce a new Scottish Child Payment for low-income families with children under six with the first payments made by Christmas 2020.
 We are prioritising this age group because we know from evidence that almost 60% of children in poverty live in a family with a child of six and under.

 The Payment will be delivered to all remaining eligible families with children under 16 by the end of 2022, with no cap on the number of children in families.